jmknoble/python-venv/README.md

     python-venv remove -t conda -r plain

-Create a [pyenv-virtualenv][] environment for development, named after the Python project in the current directory, and using `requirements_dev.txt`:
+Create a [pyenv-virtualenv][] environment for development, named after the Python source project in the current directory, and using `requirements_dev.txt`:

     python-venv create -t pyenv -r dev